itsmartinwho/foresight-cdss-mvp/README.md

 *   **Dynamic Data Loading:** The application fetches data from Supabase at runtime.
 *   **Tool A - Foresight Advisor:** Dedicated `/advisor` tab offering an AI medical advisor chat (powered by OpenAI models via `/api/advisor`).
     *   Features include citations, follow-up questions, voice dictation for input, and voice playback for responses.
+    *   Responses are streamed as Markdown and rendered progressively for a responsive UI (see "Advisor Tab: Streaming Markdown Responses" section below for details).
     *   Defaults to `gpt-4.1` model; **Think** mode switches to `o3-mini` for different reasoning tasks (details in [docs/architecture.md](docs/architecture.md)).
 *   **Placeholder UI for Future AI Tools:**
     *   **Tool B (Diagnosis/Treatment):** UI elements exist for displaying diagnoses, treatment plans, and generated documents (referrals, prior auth), currently with mock data or empty.